2011 Stony Brook Seawolves football team: Liberty

-Albany (NCAA First Round)
+Albany—NCAA Division I First Round

 Recap: After winning their first outright Big South Championship the prior week the Seawolves headed to their first NCAA Division I playoff game in program history ranked #22 in The Sports Network poll.
 The NCAA Selection Sunday Committee paired them up against the Albany Great Danes, SUNY rivals and America East Conference rivals, who were the Northeast Conference co-champions and also first time playoff participants.
 Coach Priore also attended Albany in the late 1970s and was coached by Albany's current football coach Bob Ford.

 Stony Brook faced off against Albany in front of a sold-out Thanksgiving weekend crowd of 8,286 at LaValle Stadium.
 Albany led the way in the first quarter scoring a touchdown with 20 seconds left of regulation after the Seawolves failed to capitalize in their previous two offensive drives which included one deep in Albany's red zone.
 Entering the second quarter the Seawolves QB K.Essington attempted a pass which was dropped by M.Brevi and forced a punt.
 Albany defense blocked the punt and Brian Parker ran 21 yards to the end-zone to extend Albany's lead to 14-0.
 The Seawolves responded with an offensive drive of their own but had to settle for a field goal after Essington got sacked twice by Albany's defense.
 Albany ensuing drive was stopped by Stony Brook forcing a 33-yard punt in the 50-yard line.
-Stony Brook capitalized in the follow up drive as Essington capped it with an 11-yard pass to Brevi to cut Albany's lead to 14-10.
+Stony Brook capitalized in the follow-up drive as Essington capped it with an 11-yard pass to Brevi to cut Albany's lead to 14-10.
 Later in the quarter Albany responded once again with another touchdown taking a 21-10 lead into halftime.
 This was the first time since playing Buffalo early in the season that Stony Brook trailed for such a large margin.